pkeech/Docker-Flask-CAC-Demo/README.md

 ## SSL Certificate

 The SSL Certificate used in this demonstration is a **Self-Signed Certificate**.
-This certificate can be easily replaced following using traditional certifcate request guidelines.
+This certificate can be easily replaced following using traditional certificate request guidelines.

-On a workstation with **OpenSSL** installed, use the following steps to generate new Self-Signed Certifcates.
+On a workstation with **OpenSSL** installed, use the following steps to generate new Self-Signed Certificates.

 1. Generate a CSR and Private Key